vschiavoni/jessi-bench/README.md

 - `repository`: the **GitHub** repository of the engine, in the form `user/repo`.
 - `version`: a git tag referencing the target version.
 If the `sha` property is provided, this becomes just informative.
 - `sha` (optional): the target commit SHA hash, which will overwrite the version tag.
 Helpful when the repository doesn't provide tags.
 - `source` (optional): a URL to the source code.
-If set, μJSuite will download from this URL instead of GitHub.
+If set, JeSsi-Bench will download from this URL instead of GitHub.
 Helpful with embeddable engines that provide pre-processed packaged source code.
 - `clone` (optional): set to `true` to clone the repository instead of simply downloading it.
 This will take more time, but some engines require the source code to be in a git repository in order to be built.

-**Note**: when running μJSuite, the `engine` argument must match the name of the **folder**, not the name specified in the manifest.
+**Note**: when running JeSsi-Bench, the `engine` argument must match the name of the **folder**, not the name specified in the manifest.

 #### Dockerfile